radian-software/selectrum/README.md

   * By default, only the displayed text is highlighted.
 If you wish to extend the highlight until the margin, you can set `selectrum-extend-current-candidate-highlight` to `t`.
-* By default, the part of each candidate that matches your input is highlighted with the face `selectrum-primary-highlight`.
-There is also `selectrum-secondary-highlight`, which is not used by default but is provided for other packages that may use more complex highlighting schemes (such as `prescient.el`).
 * By default, the total number of matches are shown before the prompt.
   This behavior can be customized using `selectrum-count-style`.
 * You can show the indices of displayed candidates by customizing